SingularisArt/DownloadCleaner/README.md

 ```
 <br>

-You will be asked for your email and password, (if you don't have an email, run the sorterNoEmail.py) then it will start to clean up your downloads directory.
+## You are done mister, go and enjoy a clean downloads folder

 <br>